Be Open to the Ideas of Others

 Letting others influence your plans and thought process with their ideas isn’t something that happens all at once.
 One way to begin is to identify one specific decision or project on which you will seek and consider some outside opinions.
 As you do, be aware of your natural defenses and give some thought as to how you will respond.

 For example, what will you do if someone else’s idea requires you to reconsider a core element of your plan, such as a key marketing strategy?
 One suggestion is to ask questions to understand their intentions and learn as much as you can about the new idea.
-Do this until you have all the information you need for a full consideration.
+Do this until you have all the information you need for full consideration.

 Be Receptive

-Listening to others or reading about the opinions of others can be valuable tool, aiding in your research, adding to your knowledge, and enriching your life and performance.
+Listening to others or reading about the opinions of others can be a valuable tool, aiding in your research, adding to your knowledge, and enriching your life and performance.

-Elbert Hubbard—an American philosopher, voluminous writer, and publisher of the 19th century—gives us good reason why we should be receptive to the opinions of others.
+Elbert Hubbard—an American philosopher, voluminous writer, and publisher of the 19th century—gives us a good reason why we should be receptive to the opinions of others.
 He wrote, “The recipe for perpetual ignorance is: be satisfied with your opinions and content with your knowledge.”

 Be Respectful